kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 Given the list of flights [('SFO', 'COM'), ('COM', 'YYZ')] and starting airport 'COM', you should return null.

 Given the list of flights [('A', 'B'), ('A', 'C'), ('B', 'C'), ('C', 'A')] and starting airport 'A', you should return the list ['A', 'B', 'C', 'A', 'C'] even though ['A', 'C', 'A', 'B', 'C'] is also a valid itinerary.
 However, the first one is lexicographically smaller.

+## Daily Coding Problem: Problem #959 [Easy]

+This problem was asked by Pivotal.

+Write an algorithm that finds the total number of set bits in all integers between `1` and `N`.